-Cook’s Country used a food processor and froze their cream cheese and butter.
+As mentioned, the recipe is from Cook’s Country, where they used a food processor and froze both the cream cheese and butter.
 I halved their recipe, skipped the food processor, skipped the freezing step, and still ended up with some ultra tasty biscuits.
-The key was not overworking the dough, which involved simply shaping it into a rectangle and cutting the biscuits into squares.
-My version of the recipe made six.
-They’re not gloriously sky high biscuits, but they taste really good and had a texture that reminded me a lot of KFC’s (but better).
+The key here is not overworking the dough, which involves simply shaping it into a rectangle and cutting the biscuits into squares.
+My version of the recipe makes six.
+They’re not gloriously sky high biscuits, but they taste really good and remind me of the biscuits at KFC

 Small Batch Cream Cheese Biscuits

 3/4 cups (3 oz) cake flour (95 grams)

 2 ounces cold cream cheese (cut into cubes) (56 grams)

 2 tablespoons cold butter (cut into cubes) (28 grams)

 1/2 cup plus 1 tablespoon buttermilk (128 grams)